 keep you informed of what’s going on at Eastgate

 manage Eastgate room hire

 meet statutory and legal obligations (e.g. financial and gift aid records)

 We operate our own servers and make use of several ‘cloud-based’ systems.
 This is where your data is stored.
 Our own servers are secure, up to date, and well maintained.
 Access to our servers and the cloud-based systems we use is granted only to Eastgate people and only when there is a need.
 When that need no longer exists, access is revoked.
 The cloud-based systems we use are:

-- ChurchSuite, for church administration, management and communication
+- ChurchSuite, for church administration, management, communication, event management and ticketing

 - MailChimp, for mailing list communication

-- Worldpay, PayPal, Stripe and GoCardless, for payment processing
+- Zettle, PayPal, Stripe and GoCardless, for payment processing

 How long do we keep your data?